Capital Improvement Projects

 Gravity Pipeline Rehabilitation Project

 Field Services Staff continues to conduct Closed Circuit Television (CCTV) inspections of the collection system.
 As a result, significant defects are continuously being discovered in numerous pipeline segments and manholes that require rehabilitation or repair to prevent spills.
 Staff uses the Repair Priority List to maintain a priority listing of gravity pipeline and manhole defects requiring repair or rehabilitation.
-Staff has implemented a system of alternating Fiscal Year (FY) projects between open trench construction and Cured-In-Place Pipe (CIPP) / Cured-In-Place Manhole (CIPM) Lining methods to correct defects.
-The FY24 Gravity Pipeline Rehabilitation Project will use the CIPM and epoxy lining methods to correct defects discovered during CCTV inspections.
-The project will rehabilitate 61 sewer manholes.
+Staff has implemented a system of alternating fiscal year projects between open trench construction and Cured-In-Place Pipe (CIPP) / Cured-In-Place Manhole (CIPM) Lining methods to correct defects.
+The FY25 Gravity Pipeline Rehabilitation Project will consist of open trench construction to repair a total of 3 sewer line segments; 2 sewer line segments totaling 650 linear feet will be replaced due to major sags and 1 sewer line segment will have approximately 50’ of deformed pipe replaced.

 Diana Pump Station Upgrade Project

 The Diana Pump Station was constructed as a submersible pump station in 2010.
-The 2018 AMP recommended that an upgrade to the pump station be completed to include a pump control upgrade, main breaker replacement, and a pump replacement.
-In addition, the pump station does not have an emergency generator for operation during a loss of power.
-To accommodate the emergency generator and pump station electrical controls, the District is continuing to work work with the community to acquire an easement on an unused adequately sized property that exists across the street.
+The 2023 Asset Management Plan (AMP) recommended that an upgrade to the pump station be completed to include a pump control upgrade, replacement of the main breaker, and a pump replacement.
+Currently, the pump station does not have an emergency generator for operation during a loss of power.
+The District identified an unused property belonging to the Beach Walk Home Owner’s Association (HOA) that is adequately sized for an emergency generator that exists across the street.
+In April 2024, the HOA approved the easement sale.
+As a result, the District started final design in May 2024.

 Rancho Verde Pump Station Rehabilitation

-The 2019 Pump Station Assessment conducted by Infrastructure Engineering Corporation (IEC) recommended the rehabilitation of the Rancho Verde Pump Station (RVPS).
+As part of the Asset Management Plan, the 2019 Pump Station Assessment conducted by Infrastructure Engineering Corporation (IEC) recommended the rehabilitation of the Rancho Verde Pump Station (RVPS).
 RVPS is a submersible pump station constructed in 1996.
-The project includes mechanical and electrical upgrades and other site improvements.
+The project includes mechanical and electrical upgrades along with site improvements.
 The pump station requires drainage and layout improvements.
 The wet well and valve vault have access issues and the electrical panel requires relocation to allow for Vactor access.
 A wall around the site was recommended to direct drainage into the street away from the pump station and the electrical panel.
-The rehabilitation will increase collection system reliability, resiliency, and improve operations and maintenance activities.
+The rehabilitation will increase collection system reliability, resiliency, and improve operations / maintenance activities.
+The Notice to Proceed was issued in May 2024.
+Construction of the project is ongoing.

 Leucadia (L1) Force Main Condition Assessment

-The 2023 Asset Management Plan (AMP) recommended assessment of section(s) of the ductile iron pipe L1 Force Main.
+The 2023 Asset Management Plan included a recommendation to perform a condition assessment on section(s) of the L1 Force Main ductile iron pipe.
 To accomplish this, the metallic pipe will be exposed at selected high points and removed.
-The removed sections will be inspected by a corrosion engineer.
-Additionally, the condition of the protective wrapping surrounding the pipeline will be assessed.
-The results of this assessment will determine any future course of action regarding L1.
+The condition of the pipeline and protective wrapping surrounding the pipeline will be assessed.
+The results of this assessment will determine any future course of action regarding the L1 Force Main.

 Batiquitos Pump Station Emergency Basin Rehabilitation